 - The D-PHY provides a synchronous connection between Master and Slave.
-A practical PHY Configuration consists of a clock signal and one or more data signals.
-The clock signal is unidirectional, originating at the Master and terminating at the Slave.
-The data signals can either be unidirectional or bi-directional depending on the selected options.
+A practical PHY Configuration 172 consists of a clock signal and one or more data signals.
+The clock signal is unidirectional, originating at the 173 Master and terminating at the Slave.
+The data signals can either be unidirectional or bi-directional 174 175 depending on the selected options.
 For half-duplex operation, the reverse direction bandwidth is one-fourth of the forward direction bandwidth.
-Token passing is used to control the communication direction of the Link. - The Link includes a High-Speed signaling mode for fast-data traffic and a Low-Power signaling mode for control purposes.
-Optionally, a Low-Power Escape mode can be used for low speed asynchronous data communication.
-High speed data communication appears in bursts with an arbitrary number of payload data bytes. - The PHY uses two wires per Data Lane plus two wires for the Clock Lane.
-This gives four wires for the minimum PHY configuration.
-In High-Speed mode each Lane is terminated on both sides and driven by a low-swing, differential signal.
+Token passing is used to control the communication direction of the 176 Link.
+177 - The Link includes a High-Speed signaling mode for fast-data traffic and a Low-Power signaling mode for 178 control purposes.
+Optionally, a Low-Power Escape mode can be used for low speed asynchronous data 179 communication.
+High speed data communication appears in bursts with an arbitrary number of payload 180 181 - The PHY uses two wires per Data Lane plus two wires for the Clock Lane.
+This gives four wires for the 182 minimum PHY configuration.
+In High-Speed mode each Lane is terminated on both sides and driven by a 183 184 low-swing, differential signal.
 In Low-Power mode all wires are operated single-ended and non-terminated.

-For FMI reasons, the drivers for this mode shall be slew rate controlled and current limited. - 173 For EMI reasons, the drivers for this mode shall be slew-rate controlled and current limited.
-174 The actual maximum achievable bit rate in High-Speed mode is determined by the performance of 175 transmitter, receiver and interconnect implementations.
-Therefore, the maximum bit rate is not specified in 176 this document.
-However, this specification is primarily intended to define a solution for a bit rate range of 177 80 to 1500 Mbps per Lane without deskew calibration and up to 2500 Mbps with deskew calibration.
-When 178 the DUT supports a data rate greater than 1500 Mbps, it shall also support deskew capability.
-Although PHY Configurations are not limited to this range, practical constraints make it the most suitable range for 179 180 the intended applications.
-For a fixed clock frequency, the available data capacity of a PHY Configuration 181 can be increased by using more Data Lanes.
-Effective data throughput can be reduced by employing burst 182 mode communication.
-The maximum data rate in Low-Power mode is 10 Mbps.
+185 For EMI reasons, the drivers for this mode shall be slew-rate controlled and current limited. - The actual maximum achievable bit rate in High-Speed mode is determined by the performance of 186 transmitter, receiver and interconnect implementations.
+Therefore, the maximum bit rate is not specified in 187 this document.
+However, this specification is primarily intended to define a solution for a data rate range of 188 80 to 1500 Mbps per Lane without deskew calibration, up to 2500 Mbps with deskew calibration, and up to 189 190 4500 Mbps with equalization.
+When the implementation supports a data rate greater than 1500 Mbps, it shall also support deskew capability.
+When a Phy implementation supports a data rate more than 2500 191 Mbps, it shall also support equalization, and Spread Spectrum Clocking shall be available.
+Although PHY 192 Configurations are not limited to this range, practical constraints make it the most suitable range for the 193 intended applications.
+For a fixed clock frequency, the available data capacity of a PHY Configuration can 194 be increased by using more Data Lanes.
+Effective data throughput can be reduced by employing burst mode 195 communication.
+The maximum data rate in Low-Power mode is 10 Mbps. - The features introduced by this specification (Spread Spectrum Clocking, Transmit Equalization, and 197 Deskew) can be applied to any HS data rate.
+198